-Pierre-Paul Riquet, baron of Bonrepos, born in 1609 in Béziers in the province of Languedoc (now Occitanie) and died on October 1, 1680 in Toulouse, is a general farmer of salt tax and entrepreneur.
-It was then that he embarked on the crazy project of building a waterway connecting the Atlantic to the Mediterranean.
+Pierre-Paul Riquet, Baron de Bonrepos, born in 1609 in Béziers in the province of Languedoc (today Occitanie) and died on October 1, 1680 in Toulouse, was a tax collector and entrepreneur.
+He quickly embarked on the crazy project of building a waterway linking the Atlantic to the Mediterranean.

 In 1633, Pierre-Paul Riquet was 24 years old.
 Already, he is interested in the debate on the creation of a canal through Languedoc.
 The idea of joining the Ocean Sea to the Mediterranean Sea gained ground and it was from his castle of Bonrepos that Riquet decided to write to Minister Colbert to present his project to him: " I am writing to you from this village (Bonrepos) about a Canal which could be made in this very province of Languedoc to connect the two seas.
 You will be surprised that that I undertake to tell you about something apparently I do not know and that a collector of salt tax mixes with levelling.
 But, you will forgive my enterprise when you know that it is on the order of Monseigneur the Archbishop of Toulouse that I write to you... ”

 The project seduced the King, flatters his personality and convinced Colbert, then at the head of all the major ministries in charge of the administration and the economy of the kingdom.
 The canal will see the light of day but the funds will be those of Sieur Riquet!
 In 1666, Louis XIV signed "the Edict of construction for the canal of the Océane and Mediterranean seas".
 Work began in November 1667 and lasted 15 years.